French cognac makers surge as Macron hints at cooling of China trade dispute

 Shares of several French cognac makers rallied on Tuesday after France's President Emmanuel Macron suggested that trade tensions between China and the European Union, which could impact the drinks makers, may ease.

-Two of France's biggest cognac producers, Pernod Ricard and Remy Cointreau, were up 3% and 8.1% respectively as of 10:40 London time on Tuesday.
+Two of France's biggest cognac producers, Pernod Ricard and Remy Cointreau, were up 2.7% and 7.6% respectively as of midday London time on Tuesday.

-Neither Pernod Ricard nor Remy Cointreau immediately responded to CNBC's request for comment.
+Remy Cointreau declined to comment, while Pernod Ricard did not immediately responded to CNBC's request for comment.

 France's Macron on Monday addressed the ongoing trade dispute with Chinese President Xi Jinping and gifted him a top-range bottle of French cognac which reportedly retails at over $3,200.
 Xi is currently visiting Europe and meeting leaders across the continent.